Youth Programs

 Click here for an application in Spanish.

 For donors: Tags are available at Lake Sawyer Store, Black Diamond Library, Black Diamond Community Center, and St. Barbara Church.
-Toys are due December 8th (cut-off date) so that we have time to shop for missing toys and bag up toys before the parents pick them up.
+Toys will be due in early December (cut-off date tba) so that we have time to shop for missing toys and bag up toys before the parents pick them up.

 St. Barbara Catholic Church Parishioners: We do not yet have information on how the program will be run this year at the church, so stay tuned for updates.